evidence-dev/evidence/sites/docs/pages/deployment/github-pages/index.md

     image: /img/deployment/deploy-github-pages.png
 ---

 GitHub Pages is a static site hosting service that publishes a website from HTML, CSS, and JavaScript files from a repository on GitHub.
 It optionally runs a build process to create these files.
-GitHub Pages can be used to deploy Evidence apps by linking your Evidence project.
+GitHub Pages can be used to deploy Evidence from a GitHub repository.

 <Alert status="warning">